newatoms/guides/manage-your-post-length/readme.md

-> Goal of this guide: decisions support for the length of an article.
+> Goal of this guide: knowing how long posts shoul be.

 # How to manage your post length